 Over the years, Andrew's focus has evolved from initially being a correct SMB server to a full test suite for the SMB protocol.
 As part of that, he also decoded and implemented the SMB2 protocol introduced with Vista.
 Some time later, he and others developed their own DNS and LDAP servers and combined them with the Key Distribution Center (KDC) Heimdal to create an Active Directory domain controller.
 This AD controller worked as such, except that it was architecturally tightly bound to his new SMB server.
 The SMB server faction of the Samba team felt it was too risky to replace the working smbd.
 So the team merged the two development branches back together to present a cohesive product.

 Samba, while a very complex project, has a very simple focus: compatibility with existing clients and servers.
 This makes the question of right or wrong code easy to answer: does it work with Windows or macOS and Linux clients?
-Within this framework, there is enough room for developments, which can also sometimes result in a dead end.
+Within this framework, there is enough room for development, which can also sometimes result in a dead end.

 - Luke Kenneth Casson Leighton; DCE/RPC Over SMB: Samba and Windows NT Domain Internals; Macmillan Technical, 2000